German radio intelligence operations during World War II: Intercept operations against Great Britain (1940–1941)

 During intercept operations, a few of the identified divisions disappeared from the radio picture for varying period of time, some altogether.
 Their location in the interim could not be ascertained in most cases.
-In was never possible to obtain reliable information about their movements overseas, which was presumed to have taken place.
+It was never possible to obtain reliable information about their movements overseas, which was presumed to have taken place.
 A coincidence led to the discovery of a troop movement from Carlisle to Belfast, which the Luftwaffe was ordered to reconnoiter and attack.
 Germany made the mistake of neglecting to observe overseas radio communication with adequate means at the same time they were intercepting traffic between points within Great Britain.

 Nevertheless, the overall picture of the disposition of the British forces continued to be known, especially since many of the cryptographic systems in use were broken after about September 1940.

 In the beginning of 1941, the radio situation in the British Isles was so well known that five intelligence units were no longer necessary for regular interception, especially after the abandonment of Operation Sea Lion (Unternehmen Seelöwe) for which some elements of the intercept companies had been intended.

 After one intercept platoon had been transferred to the Afrika Korps, the 56th Intercept Company was given the same assignment in March 1941.
 About the same time, the Euskirchen station was returned from Neufchâtel-Hardelot to its peacetime location in Euskirchen.
 Experiments had indicated that the reception of radio waves from British Shortwave radio transmitters was immeasurably better in Euskirchen than on the coast.
 In April 1941, the 26th Intercept Company was transferred to eastern Europe.
 The subsequent coverage of Great Britain area was taken over by the fixed stations in Münster, The Hague, Husum and Euskirchen.
 A long range D/F organisation for long, medium and short wavelengths was retained under the direction of the commander of intercept units of Army Group D, which had assumed command in France.